CantCode023/evoke/README.md

 Evoke aims to help users find a project idea to relieve the coding itch, therefore, **evoking excitement**.

 # 💡 Key Features
-- 🤖 Query generation using Gemini 1.5 Flash 8B
+- 🤖 Query generation using Gemini 2.0 Flash Experimental
 - 🔎 Searches repositories based on user's prompts
 - 💡 Recommends repositories that best fit the user's prompts
-- 📈 Give detailed reports of a specified repository using Gemini 2.0 Pro
+- 📈 Give detailed reports of a specified repository

 # Table of Contents
 - [About](#about)